 “We also make the golf course tougher for the tournament,” notes PGA Professional Mark Arentsen.
 The greens are double cut to putt smoother and faster, pin placements are tucked closer to the edges, and some longer “Tiger-proof” tees are set up.”

 Since 1982, the ZTO has challenged professional and amateur golfers (up to 24.4 handicap) from throughout the Midwest.
-Winners have hailed from several Illinois cities, Iowa, and even Texas!
+Winners have hailed from several Illinois cities, Iowa, and even Texas and Florida!

 The ZTO is contested annually in the summer on the 9-hole, par-27 Zigfield Troy golf course in Woodridge, Illinois.
 Contestants play four 9-hole rounds – 36 holes total – over two days.
 You don’t have to be a Scratch Golfer to enter and have a Great Time!

-The Zigfield Troy Open 36-hole tournament record of 7-under par 101 was set in 2014 by Greg Roderique of Naperville, IL and tied in 2017 by Raymond Knoll of Naperville, IL.
-In 2006, Josh Butterfield of Oswego, Illinois set the competitive course record for nine holes with his second round 6-under-par 21, and for 18 holes with his first day 7-under-par 47.
-Greg Roderique’s brother Andy of Aurora, IL went 26-26-26-24 to win in 2005; the first time in tournament history that a player broke par for all four nines.
-Remarkably, Greg was the second winner to break par in all four nines, with 26-25-25-25.
+The Zigfield Troy Open 36-hole tournament record of 8-under par 100 was set in 2019 by Jack Korzon.
+Korzon set the competitive course record for 18 holes with his first round 8-under par (23/23) 46.
+Jason Buffone tied the 36-hole record in 2020.
+In 2006, Josh Butterfield of Oswego, Illinois set the competitive course record for nine holes with his second nine 6-under-par 21 in his first round.
+Andy Roderique of Frankford, IL went 26-26-26-24 to win in 2005; the first time in tournament history that a player broke par for all four nines.
+Remarkably, Andy’s brother Greg was the second winner to break par in all four nines, with 26-25-25-25 in 2014.

 • Open / Championship flight